Maveyyl/EssenceTD/README.md

 - Place game logic into the game_logic global object as much as possible for easy balance tweak
 - Try to get as much text resources as possible (scn->tscn)
 - Utils function for map such as "find all monsters in a circle" to be put in a separate utilitary file
+- Secondary class for handling energy and buying for map

 ### Improvements
 - Balancing!!!